 Learn more about these programs and volunteer with us!

-Our Conservation Kids program is an outdoor education program that takes place at our 108-acre Inspiring Kids Preserve in Thurston County on Henderson Inlet.
-During the 2022/2023 school year, the program will support about 250 students from North Thurston Public Schools bring 3rd grade students to the preserve.
+Conservation Kids is a 3rd grade outdoor education program that takes place at our 108-acre Inspiring Kids Preserve in Thurston County on Henderson Inlet.
+During the 2022/2023 school year, the program will support about 250 students from North Thurston Public Schools.
 Students learn about estuary ecosystems, common bird species, and the art of observation.
 Learn more about this program here.

 FieldSTEM is a registered trademark and program of the Pacific Education Institute www.pacificeducationinstitute.org